 But if it works as intended, in the long run, one lower-profile feature of the CARES Act could prove more consequential for the millions of Americans who remain employed and the entrepreneurs supervising their work: the Paycheck Protection Program (PPP).

 Through the PPP, the CARES Act authorizes the Small Business Administration (SBA) to disburse up to $659 billion in low-interest loans to small businesses, self-employed individuals and solopreneurs, and qualifying nonprofit organizations.
 Each PPP loan covers up to $10 million in business payroll costs during the eight weeks following its origination.
 Any proceeds put toward payroll and certain other qualifying expenses are forgivable at the borrower’s request.
-That means loans used entirely for qualifying expenses don’t need to be repaid at all — assuming the borrower’s forgiveness request is granted and the borrower lives up to the program’s terms.
+That means loans used entirely for qualifying expenses don’t need to be repaid at all — assuming the borrower’s loan forgiveness application is granted and the borrower lives up to the program’s terms.

 PPP opened for small-business applications on April 3, 2020.
 Self-employed individuals and nonprofits were permitted to apply beginning on April 10, 2020.